 The book publisher has an entire staff that gets behind the book and the author in an effort to make the title a success.
 Self publishing books requires an author to manage all this on his or her own, so any discussion about self publishing should include a detailed plan.

-With the onset of Print on Demand (POD) publishing and e publishing, some services normally handled by traditional publishersediting, design, cover art, registration, etc. can now be had for a fee.
+With the onset of Print on Demand (POD) publishing and e-publishing, some services normally handled by traditional publishers—editing, design, cover art, registration, etc.— can now be had for a fee.
 However, distribution of the book is still a major problem, even for e-books.
-Fictionwise, one the larger e-book distributors, will not accept self published books, for example.
+Fictionwise, one the larger e-book distributors, will still not accept self published books, for example.

 POD publishers may guarantee placement in X number of bookstores, both bricks and mortar and online, but this means little.
-Any publisher can negotiate for space in a local bookstore, or create online bookstores to fulfill this promise, but placement does next to nothing for the author, who will sell few books from such limited exposure.
+Any publisher can negotiate for space in a local bookstore, or create online bookstores to fulfill this promise, but a few placements do little for the author, who will sell few books from such limited exposure.

-The truth is that it will take a lot of hard work to sell your book, hard copy or e book.
-More work than it took to write it.
+The reality is that it will take more work to sell your book, whether a hard copy or an e-book, than it took to write it.
 Some writers place their book in local stores on consignment and then load up a van and spend months crossing the country talking to booksellers.

-Most authors have neither the time nor the funds to do this.
-Also, even if the author is personable and the book is well written and appealing, copies can be difficult to sell because booksellers manage their inventory carefully.
-Large publishing houses accept returns, so their books are less of a gamble for the bookstore.
+Even if the author is personable and the book is well written and appealing, copies can be difficult to sell because booksellers manage their inventory carefully.
+Large publishing houses accept returns, so those books are less of a gamble for the bookstore.

-Online promotion is somewhat easier, many promotional venues are opening up and accepting self published authors, such as BookMovement.com in the U.S. BookClubBuddy.com offers a similar service in Canada, at a fraction of the cost, and both offer promotion to both traditionally published and self published autors.
-Sites like these offer a good opportunity for self published authors to be seen alongside more established authors.
+Online promotion is somewhat easier, as some promotional venues, such as BookMovement.com in the U.S., accept self published authors, and offer an opportunity for self published authors to be seen alongside more established authors.

 A nonfiction title has a better chance of self publishing success, as it can be sold through workshops and speaking engagements based on its content, but fiction needs widespread distribution to sell.
 It needs booksellers willing to hand-sell it, and it needs good reviews and advertising.
 A publishing company is in a better position than I am to provide all three.

-Nevertheless, I am aware of success stories, and if self publishing books is an author's dream, who has the right to dissuade him?
-My advice to that author is this:
+Nevertheless, I am aware of success stories, and if self publishing books is an author's dream, who has the right to dissuade?
+My advice to that author is this: Educate yourself first.